caronc/apprise/README.md

 ```

 ### Configuration Files
 Developers need access to configuration files too.
 The good news is their use just involves declaring another object (called *AppriseConfig*) that the *Apprise* object can ingest.
 You can also freely mix and match config and notification entries as often as you wish!
+You can read more about the expected structure of the configuration files [here](https://github.com/caronc/apprise/wiki/config).
 ```python
 import apprise